dsoltez/qb_decision_efficiency_case_study/README.md

 ## Visualizations Included

 ### **Q1: Top Decision Rate QBs**
-A vertical bar chart showing the top 10 quarterbacks in decision rate.
+A horizontal bar chart showing the top 10 quarterbacks in decision rate, with a dropback fill.

 ### **Q2: Decision Efficiency Index (DEI)**
 - Top 10 over four full seasons (300+ dropbacks each year)
 - Optional: Top 10 QBs with 300+ dropbacks in ANY single season

 ### **Q3: Trend Analysis (Improvement or Decline)**
-Faceted line chart showing how each full-season QB’s decision rate changed over time.
+Faceted line chart showing how each full-season QB’s decision rate changed through the four seasons.

 ### **Q4: Decision Efficiency vs. Decision Tempo**
 Scatterplot with regression line showing how processing speed relates to effectiveness.

-All plots are generated in the R Markdown report.
+**All plots are generated in the R Markdown report.**

 ---